bbauska/W3Cx-5of5/README.md

 <h4>JavaScript object</h4>

-In JavaScript you can have simple values like: 2, 5, &quot;hello&quot;, &quot;3.14&quot;, and you may also encounter more &quot;structured&quot; values that we call &quot;objects&quot;.
-In Module 3 we will address JavaScript objects, but for the moment we will just present them through examples, without too much detail.
+<p>In JavaScript you can have simple values like: 2, 5, &quot;hello&quot;,
+&quot;3.14&quot;, and you may also encounter more &quot;structured&quot; values that we call &quot;objects&quot;.
+In Module 3 we will address JavaScript objects, but for the moment we will just present them through examples, without too much detail.</p>

-A JavaScript object can be defined by two braces with a set of properties/values inside, separated by a comma.
-Here is a simple object:
+<p>A JavaScript object can be defined by two braces with a set of
+properties/values inside, separated by a comma.
+Here is a simple object:</p>

 <pre>
 1.  {